 My proposal suggested that the next step was to bring in tRNA sequencing into the mix.
 It was ambitious, but also transparent about what we didn’t know.
 I literally put the questions I had in mind in the proposal as questions: What can we learn from the high-throughput sequencing of tRNA transcripts from surface ocean microbial populations?
 How can we use metaepitranscriptomics in conjunction with metagenomes and metatranscriptomes to create a more refined understanding of the ecology and environmental responses of major marine microbial clades?
 I also argued that the successful completion of this proposal could offer high-resolution insights into microbial strategies for survival and adaptation by extending the current ‘omics arsenal available to environmental microbiology.

 I remember exactly where I was when I got the official notice from Marian Carlson, the director of Life Sciences at Simons Foundation, that my proposal was selected for funding.
 It was on March 13, 2020.
 I responded to the news and mentioned that my group and I were very excited for the next three years.
 Ironically, this was exactly two days after the World Health Organization had declared coronavirus a pandemic.
-So life had other plans for all of us, but I now had the financial support and thus the responsibility to study the surface ocean metagenome, metatranscriptome, and metaepitranscriptome.
+This was only weeks after I was named as one of the Research Fellows of the Sloan Foundation in Ocean Sciences.
+So life had other plans for all of us, but thanks to support from the Simons Foundation and Sloan Foundation, I now had the financial support and thus the responsibility to study the surface ocean metagenome, metatranscriptome, and metaepitranscriptome.

 The next challenge was to actually sample the ocean.
 Which required bringing together a group of people who would be willing to take part in this journey.